dabeaz/curio/docs/reference.rst

 .. asyncfunction:: timeout_after(seconds, corofunc=None, *args)

    Execute ``corofunc(*args)`` and return its result.
-If no result is returned before *seconds* have elapsed, a :py:exc:`curio.TaskTimeout` exception is raised.
+If no result is returned before *seconds* have elapsed, a :py:exc:`curio.TaskTimeout` exception is raised on the current blocking operation.
 If *corofunc* is ``None``, the function returns an asynchronous context manager that applies a timeout to a block of statements.

-.. asyncfunction:: timeout_at(deadline, corofunc=None, *args)

-   The same as :func:`timeout_after` except that the deadline time is given as an absolute clock time.
-Use the :func:`clock` function to get a base time for computing a deadline.

 Every call to ``timeout_after()`` must have a matching exception handler to catch the resulting timeout.
 For example::